center-for-threat-informed-defense/top-attack-techniques/backend-calculator-readme.md

 D14 = sets the date for which the prevalence methodology should use as ""today's date.""
 This should reflect the latest date that you have data for prevalence.

-D21:22 = sets the upper and lower bounds for the ranswomare list.
+D21:22 = sets the upper and lower bounds for the ransomware list.
 The upper bound is how many different groups are in the ransomware data set